 - Your drug may not be on your plan’s formulary or list of covered drugs.

 - You may have a quantity limit, which is a restriction on the number of drugs you are allowed to take per month.

-If the plan tells you your drug has been denied because of one of these reasons, ask your doctor to write a letter of support to send to your plan requesting an exception to the plan’s rules.
+If the plan tells you your drug has been denied for one of these reasons, ask your doctor to write a letter of support to send to your plan requesting an exception to the plan’s rules.
 This letter should explain that another medication would be dangerous or less effective for you.
 You should get a decision from the plan within 72 hours.
 If you need your drug immediately because your health would be jeopardized by a long appeal process, your doctor can request an expedited appeal and you should get a decision from your plan within 24 hours.

 For more information on the Medicare Prescription Drug Coverage and Your Rights Notice, please call your plan, or 800-Medicare.